migorengx/mirebus-agent/Readme.md

 - Docker installed on your system 🐳
 - Docker Compose installed 🛠️
 - Basic knowledge of Docker and environment variables
+- Access to the `n8n` web interface to import workflows 🌐

 ### Setup Environment